fuli2bb/isp-proj/README.md

 ## Overview

-This is a study project focused on developing algorithms for a camera imaging pipeline.
+This is a simple project focused on developing algorithms for a camera imaging pipeline.
 The project references [this repository](https://github.com/mushfiqulalam/isp) and utilizes raw image data and the pipeline framework.
 A C++ implementation was developed using OpenCV, and CUDA implementations for certain time-consuming functions were developed.
 For studying purpose, this project avoids directly using OpenCV's built-in features and functions, mainly using `cv::Mat` as a container.